-We operate two assembly and test facilities located in Shanghai, China, one in Jinan, China, one in Neuhaus, Germany, one in Taipei, Taiwan and one in Chengdu, China that became fully production capable in the second half of 2015.
-We have two wafer fabrication facilities located in Shanghai, one in Kansas City, Missouri and one in Manchester, U.K. Our wafer fabrication facilities in Shanghai include two 150mm wafer fabrication centers, our Kansas City facility fabricates 125mm and 150mm wafers, and our Manchester facility fabricates 150mm wafers.
+We operate two assembly and test facilities located in Shanghai, China, one in Chengdu, China and one in Neuhaus, Germany.
+We have two wafer fabrication facilities located in Shanghai, one in Lee's Summit, Missouri and one in Oldham, U.K. Our wafer fabrication facilities in Shanghai include two 150mm wafer fabrication centers, our Lee's Summit facility fabricates 125mm and 150mm wafers and our Oldham facility fabricates 150mm wafers.
+One of our Shanghai facilities is in the process of implementing the production for 200mm wafers.